relekang/chai-have-react-component/readme.md

 // it should pass
 expect(component).to.have.component(Super);

-// should fail with "Expected 'div' to not have component 'SuperDuper'" expect(component).to.not.have.component(Super);
+// should fail with "Expected 'div' to not have component 'Super'" expect(component).to.not.have.component(Super);
 ```